-These were just the places we could find online and when we went in person to these areas.
-Some places had odd closing times and days off so make sure they fit into your schedule before making your itinerary.
+These were just the places we could find online and know from when we went in person to these areas.
+Some places have odd closing times and days off, so make sure they fit into your schedule before making your itinerary.
 None of these places paid us or are represented by us.
-We just want everyone to have a great Amish Adventure and these places should make great additions to the points of interest along the way.
+We want everyone to have a great Amish Adventure, and these places should make great additions to the points of interest along the way.

 Where to go next?
 See other sections of Tennessee!

 See other sections of the Amish Map of Tennessee and see if you can make an Amish Trail around Tennessee.
-There is no better time to see the Amish than the summer vacation when kids are out of school, although spring and Fall are also good.
-See the buttons below for more pages like this one so you can find an Amish community and the points of interest you can visit along the way!
+There is no better time to see the Amish than the summer vacation when kids are out of school, although spring and fall are also good.
+See the buttons below for more pages like this one to find an Amish community and the points of interest you can visit along the way!

 The East Tennessee Amish Map has you stay in Crossville Tn and see Morrison and Deer Lodge Amish Communities!

-The Southern Tennessee Amish Map has you stay in Lawrenceburg TN where you see the Ethridge and Summertown community.
+The Southern Tennessee Amish Map has you stay in Lawrenceburg, Tennessee, where you see the Ethridge and Summertown communities.

-The West Tennessee Amish Map has you stay in Jackson TN where you see the Huntingdon and McKenzie community.
+The West Tennessee Amish Map has you stay in Jackson, Tennessee, where you see the Huntingdon and McKenzie communities.

 We are looking to advertise your product or service!